 2. Testing across timeframes

-As we covered in the last lesson, jumping around between many different chart timeframes isn’t necessarily a good strategy for trading.
+As we covered in the last lesson, jumping around between lots of different chart timeframes isn’t necessarily a good strategy for trading.
 However, using one or two additional timeframes to confirm the trends you’ve found can help increase your probability of profitable trades.

 Say that you’re using a four-hour chart to look for opportunities in AUD/USD, and you’ve identified a pullback that you believe might lead to a significant breakout.

-You could double check the broader trend by looking at a daily chart to confirm how long the bull or bear run has lasted.
+You could double check the broader trend by taking a look at a daily chart, to confirm how long the bull or bear run has lasted.
 You could also see whether the market has hit any support or resistance levels multiple times in its wider trend.

 Alternatively, you might want to check a ten-minute chart to see what is happening on a macro level, so you can check whether buyers or sellers are in charge within the current trading period.